mokeseven7/wordpress/README.md

 # APG Team CDK Infra For Wordpress

-This repo contains the CDK constructs to create the cloudformation required for a wordpress site.
+This repo contains the CDK constructs generate the required for a wordpress site.
+While there are a few manual steps, its assumed this would be executed via the ordcestration tool of your choice.
+When using CDK its important to remember, CDK is the "what", not the how.

 ## Infra Diagram
 Comming Soon